1 19

 Welcome to my newest obsession, Adults Arts & Crafts.
-(Not trademarked but I wish!)
+(Not trademarked, but I wish!)

-Today we are diving into the world of grandmother hobbies: needlepoint.
+Today, we are diving into the world of grandmother hobbies: needlepoint.
 It’s totally having a moment right now- especially on TikTok.
 The girlies are bringing needlepointing back because it feels both old-fashioned and totally fresh at the same time.
 It’s creative, calming, and gives you something beautiful to show for your time.
-And it gets me off my phone which is a major plus!
+And it gets me off my phone, which is a major plus!
 But let’s be honest: those pretty hand-painted canvases can get expensive fast.

 That’s where DIY Needlepoint canvas making comes in.

-If you’re new to stitching or just looking for a more budget-friendly way to keep up with your hobby, this guide will show you how to get started with needlepoint and how to make your own canvases at home.
+If you’re new to stitching or just looking for a more budget-friendly way to keep up with your hobby, this guide will show you how to get started with DIY needlepoint and how to make your own canvases at home.
 It’s simpler than you might think and way easier on your wallet.

 What Is Needlepoint, Anyway?